kieranelby/dapp-test-runner/README.md

  * produce a test report you can include with your DApp to show it has been tested;
  * measure test coverage using the Ethereum Virtual Machine (coming soon!).

+## Status

+dapp-test-runner is currently in a pre-release state.
+The API and behaviour may change at any time.

 ## Requirements

  * node.js (for now - browser compatibility coming soon!);